 - Invest strategically in university employees to enhance customer service

 Goal 1: Compliance – Enhance the quality of international student experience by providing high quality immigration advising and preventing all but willful status violations

 - Ensure University and international student compliance to Federal regulations for F1 and J1 students

-- Submit recertification request for F1 program with proper documentation and support from administration before November 20, 2014.
+- Submit redesignation request for J1 program with proper documentation and support from administration (Redesignation approved June 16, 2015).

 - Conduct document audit to ensure that information for all F1 and J1 students is consistent in SEVIS and Banner (ongoing each semester)

-- Continue to adapt International Orientation program in 2014 to focus greater attention on student responsibility for and compliance to Federal requirements for maintaining F1 and J1 student status (Attend Region III NAFSA Conference in October, 2014 in Fort Worth, Texas)
+- Continue to adapt International Orientation program to focus greater attention on student responsibility for and compliance to Federal requirements for maintaining F1 and J1 student status (Attend Region III NAFSA Conference in November 2016 in New Orleans, LA)